 Configure Frame Relay on a Cisco Router

 Frame relay is an attractive choice for wide-area network (WAN) connections.
-It offers simple configuration, and allows one telco circuit to connect many locations.
+It offers simple configuration and allows one telco circuit to connect many locations.
+The following tutorial decribes configuring a frame relay.

-Connect to the router’s console port, enter the appropriate passwords, then:
+Connect to the router’s console port, and enter the appropriate passwords.
+Then enter the following:

 config t

-Short for configure terminal, allows entry of configuration commands.
+This is short for configure terminal and allows entry of configuration commands.

 interface FastEthernet0/0

-Enters into interface configuration mode.
-The prompt should change to “router#(config-if)”
+This enters into interface configuration mode.
+The prompt should change to “router#(config-if).”

 ip address 10.1.1.1 255.255.255.0